Student employees must be paid at least the Washington State minimum wage.

 Employment eligibility and monitoring

-UW Students: In accordance with UW Employment and Administrative Policies, Chapter 104, a student must be enrolled at the University of Washington and meet the following minimum enrollment requirements (not including correspondence credits) in order to hold an appointment in a student job title:
+UW Students: In accordance with UW Employment and Administrative Policies, Chapter 104, a student must be enrolled at the University of Washington and meet the following minimum enrollment requirements (not including correspondence credits) in order to hold a position in a student job profile: